pubnub/twitter-littlebits-blinky/README.md

 By Tomomi Imura ([@girlie_mac][twitter])

-A simple demo with LittleBits in node.js using Johnny-Five, which blinks LED when somebody tweeted with certain queries.
+A simple demo with LittleBits in node.js using Johnny-Five, which notifies you when somebody tweeted with certain queries by blinking LED.

-### What is LittleBits
+### What is LittleBits?

 [LittleBits][littlebits] is a open source library of electric modules that you can snap together with magnets.
 There are over 60 Lego-like modules and more than 150,000 possible circuit combinations to play with.
-LittleBits works with no programming, however, you can snap modules with Arduino and easily incorporate programming into the circuits.

 ### Communicate LittleBits with Arduino using Node.js